 - Restructuring – from incorporations through to mergers and group re-organisations

 - Political activities and campaigning

 - Public procurement and state aid

 - Social finance

-Charities are also at the heart of many of our other practice areas and teams, which means they are used to dealing with the specialist requirements of the sector – from an employment team which understand clients with volunteers, to a property team which is familiar with the requirements of trust law, and a dispute resolution team which knows when restrictions apply to charity litigation.
+We also provide advice on employment, real estate, immigration and dispute resolution for charities.
+Charities are also at the heart of many of our other practice areas and teams, which means they are used to dealing with the specialist requirements of the sector – from an employment team which understand clients with volunteers, to a real estate team which is familiar with the requirements of trust law, and a dispute resolution team which knows when restrictions apply to charity litigation.